 Along with acidosis, lactate is also frequently blamed for delayed onset muscle soreness (DOMS), which can occur as soon as six hours after exercise, and usually peaks 48 hours afterward.
 The blame is misplaced here as well, as DOMS is caused by micro-tears in muscle, not the buildup of lactate.
 Still, there are several steps you can take to ease the ache.

 Pop Some Ibuprofen (Maybe)

 The soreness you feel after a tough workout is the result of swelling and inflammation caused by the micro tears mentioned earlier.
 Popping Ibuprofen, which is an anti-inflammatory, can significantly reduce the pain, according to a study by Greek researchers in the Journal of Strength and Conditioning Research.

 But that relief may come at a price.
 An ever-growing body of research has also linked NSAIDs (including ibuprofen) to everything from cardiovascular issues and intestinal dysfunction to suppressed protein synthesis post-exercise.
-Occasionally taking a couple capsules for muscle soreness is probably just fine—but give some serious thought to using it regularly.
+Occasionally taking a couple capsules for muscle soreness is probably just fine—but give some serious thought before using it regularly.